Antelope-IT/telescope-controller/README.md

 An additional dependency is the debouncer library this can be found in the [CircuitPython Community Bundle](https://github.com/adafruit/CircuitPython_Community_Bundle).

 * Adafruit_Debouncer

+Add these libraries to the lib folder in CircuitPy directory before running the code.

 ## Calculations